 Chris Shadforth - Public & Internal Communications

-Communications manages the Bank's public and media relations and its work to build public understanding; it includes the press office, the Bank's website, public enquiries, education and community programmes, and the Bank's museum.
+Communications manages the Bank's public and media relations and its work to build public understanding; it includes the press office, the Bank's website, public enquiries, education and the Bank's museum.
 It also manages internal Bank-wide staff communications.